Garrett, IN Water Heater Installation

 Age of the Unit: Most conventional water heaters last about 10-15 years.
 If your system is approaching or exceeding this age, consider a replacement.

-Inconsistent Hot Water Supply: If you notice fluctuating water temperatures or inconsistent hot water supply, it may signal that your water heater is failing.
+Inconsistent Hot Water Supply: If you notice fluctuating water temperatures or an inconsistent hot water supply, it may signal that your water heater is failing.

 Unusual Noises: Strange noises, such as banging or popping, can indicate sediment buildup inside the tank.
 If this is happening frequently, it might be time to replace your unit.